trust-ai/SafeBench/docs/source/tracks.md

 ## Track 1 (Perception Attack)

 ### Mission
-This track still focuses on the object detection task but the goal is to design texture of traffic objects to attack object detection models.
+This track focuses on the object detection task.
+The goal is to design adversarial texture of traffic objects to attack the given object detection models.
+The victim models include both one-stage and two-stage models, including but not limited to Faster-RCNN, SSD, and YOLO-v5.
 ### Metric
-The metrics we evaluate are the IoU and accuracy of the detection results.
+The metrics we evaluate are the average of mean Average Precision on 10 different IoU thresholds, i.e. mAP@[0.5:0.05:0.95].

 ---
 ## Track 2 (Perception Defense)